10 Reasons to Love the Merrie Monarch Hula Festival

 Hula hālau often go out into the forests and remote areas in and around Hilo to gather leaves and flowers that are traditionally used in hula.
 Then they spend their pre-performance days stringing leis and adornments.

 Sadly, there is a plant disease that is affecting our native ohiʻa forests.
 This disease is called "rapid ohiʻa death" or "ohiʻa wilt."
-Consequently, there will be no ohiʻa lehua at the Merrie Monarch this year, because kumu are being asked to keep their gathering activities away from the native forests.
-The fungal disease can be tracked on shoes and clothing, and we don't want the disease to spread to other islands.
+Consequently, there has not been ohiʻa lehua at the Merrie Monarch for several years, because kumu are asked to keep their gathering activities away from the native forests.
+The fungal disease can be tracked on shoes and clothing, and some evidence of the fungus has been discovered on other islands.

-I hope that next year I'll have some good news, and the ohi'a forests will be regaining their health.
+I hope that next year I'll have some good news, and the ohi'a forests will be on the way to a healthier future.

 6. The Women Are Beautiful